miykael/nipype-beginner-s-guide/_sources/neuroimaging.txt

        :width: 270pt
        :align: right

 Functional magnetic resonance imaging (**fMRI**) is a technique for measuring brain activity.
 It works by detecting the changes in blood oxygenation and blood flow that occur in response to neural activity.
 Our brain is capable of so many astonishing things.
-But as nothing comes from nothing, it needs a lot of energy to sustain its functionality and has to increase the energy locally if additional functions are needed.
-This neuronal activity requires energy in the form of O2 which is carried by the blood.
+But as nothing comes from nothing, it needs a lot of energy to sustain its functionality, and increased activity at a location increases the local energy consumption in the form of oxygen (O2) which is carried by the blood.
 Therefore, increased function results in increased blood flow towards the energy consuming location.

 .. only:: latex